-Calgary has a simple, yet thorough public transport system.
+Calgary has a simple, yet thorough public transport system that is owned and operated by the city of Calgary and managed by Calgary Transit.
 Its public transport is made up of mostly buses and a Light Rail Transit (LRT) system called the CTrain.
 Together, this simple and convenient transport system will serve all of your transportation needs in Calgary.
-Calgary also has a bike-share service called Lime, that will let you rent electric bikes throughout the city.
-Calgary’s public transport system is managed by Calgary Transit, which is owned and operated by the city of Calgary.
+Calgary’s public transport system is managed by

 Public Transport in Calgary: CTrain